 Once you've created your schedule, chances are you wrote in the same tasks at more or less the same times every day.
 Apply the spirit of routine to as many aspects of your life as you can and you will be well on your way to completing what you had set out to do.
 Studies show that it takes approximately 3 weeks of doing the same task on schedule for it to turn into a routine.
 Before you know it, you will do things without having to look at your schedule every hour of each day.

 Have a contingency plan

-More likely than not, someone is going to knock on your door and ask if you want to watch tonight's football game, order a pizza, or play a round of cards.
+More likely than not, someone is going to knock on your door and ask if you want to watch tonight's football game, order a pizza, or catch a new series on Netflix.
 Many times, this very appealing social event will occur right in the middle of your study time.
 You should spend time with friends for sure, but keep in mind you're at college to study first!
 If you do choose to watch the game, form a back-up plan.
 This could be as simple as only watching half of the game and spending the other half studying.
 Just remember, when half-time comes, exercise your newly achieve self-discipline and actually go!

 It's very easy to see something unpleasant coming up on your to do list and decide to put it off for another time.
 Don't do it!
 It is so easy to waste precious mental energy dreading doing things that have to be done.
 The quicker you get it over with, the quicker you can move on to something you want to do more.
-So stop looking at those pictures of cats and get down to business.
+So stop looking at those funny cat videos and get down to business.